Rosalia, Washington: History

 Rosalia was the site of an 1858 Battle of Pine Creek between United States troops, including Nez Perce allies, under Brevet Lieutenant Colonel Edward Steptoe, and members of the Coeur d'Alene, Palus and Spokane Native American tribes.

 Rosalia was founded in 1870 by T.J.
 Favorite, who named it for his wife.
 Rosalia was officially incorporated on March 23, 1894.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.62 sqmi, all of it land.

+Pine Creek and John Paulson Creek flow nearby.

 Climate

 Rosalia's climate is classified as a dry-summer humid continental climate (Dsb) according to the Köppen climate classification.